- Was appointed U.S. Attorney for the District of Columbia by President Bill Clinton

 ignorance.
 “I frankly don’t have knowledge of those facts,” he

-asked Holder why he had recused himself, the Attorney General
+asked Holder to explain why he had recused himself, the Attorney General

 "I was interviewed as one of the people who had access to the

-In a subsequent letter sent to Holder, AP president and CEO
+a letter to Holder, AP president and CEO Gary Pruitt

 “There can be no possible justification for such an overbroad